Belongs To Collection(s)

 If you are an employee and believe that NYIT's discrimination and discriminatory harassment policies have been violated, you are encouraged to promptly report the offensive conduct immediately to the Office of Human Resources or to a trusted supervisor.
 If you are the subject/victim of the misconduct, you are not required to report; however, NYIT encourages reporting so that it may take action to address the behavior.

-If you become aware of or suspect incidents of gender-based misconduct directed at others, all employees must report these incidents to the Title IX Coordinator unless they are designated as a confidential employee in the Gender-Based Misconduct and Title IX Policy.
+If you become aware of incidents of sexual harassment (or other forms of gender-based misconduct) directed at others, you must report these to the Title IX Coordinator unless you are designated as a confidential employee in the Gender-Based Misconduct and Title IX Policy.
 This includes incidents involving students.

 Other complaints that a student has engaged in offensive conduct should be reported immediately to the Office of Student Life, which has the authority to address student disciplinary matters through the Student Code of Conduct.